 How to Use and Care for Your Meat Grinder

 There's really not much to it when it comes to using a meat grinder.
-Basically, all you've got to do assemble the grinder with the plate you desire, take your trimmed meat (grinders hate sinew and connective tissues, so make sure to trim it all out), feed it into the hopper, turn the grinder on (if using a grinder on a stand mixer attachment, a relatively fast speed is the way to go—I've found that about 6 to 8 on the KitchenAid produces the best results), and press the meat through.
+Basically, all you've got to do is assemble the grinder with the plate you desire; feed your trimmed meat (grinders hate sinew and connective tissues, so make sure to trim it all out) into the hopper; turn on the grinder (if using a grinder on a stand mixer attachment, a relatively fast speed is the way to go—I've found that about 6 to 8 on the KitchenAid produces the best results); and press the meat through.
 Ground meat, simple as that.

 That said, there are a few things to keep in mind while grinding:

 - Trim your meat well.
-The No. 1 cause of smearing is when bits of sinew get caught around the blade, causing it to go dull.
-Rather than chopping meat, you end up smooshing it through the holes on the plate, giving you a chewed up texture.
-Trimming your meat well will help prevent this
+Smearing is most often caused by bits of sinew that get caught around the blade.
+Rather than chopping meat, you end up smooshing it through the holes on the plate, giving you a chewed-up texture.
+Trimming your meat well will help prevent this.

 - Watch for smearing.
 Keep an eye on the meat as it comes out of the grinder.
 Ideally, it'll come out of each hole in discrete little pieces.
 You should be able to clearly identify fat and meat.
-If it starts coming out as one mass, looks wet, and collects on the surface of the die, you are in trouble.
-If your grinder has a "reverse" function, use it and see if it fixes itself.
-Otherwise, disassemble the mechanism, clean the blade, and start over
+If it starts coming out as one mass, looks wet, and collects on the surface of the die, you're in trouble.
+If your grinder has a reverse function, use it and see if it fixes itself.
+Otherwise, disassemble the mechanism, clean the blade, and start over.

 - Keep your plate clean.
 Allowing meat to dry and stick to the blade is a good way to get yourself sick.
 Make sure to remove and wash all parts of the grinder well between grinds.
-Even on a stainless steel model, the plate is often made of a different die-cast material which will tarnish if you stick it in the dishwasher.
-Your best bet is to wash it by hand in hot soapy water, and carefully dry it with a clean towel after each use
+Even on a stainless steel model, the plate is often made of a different die-cast material that will tarnish if you stick it in the dishwasher.
+Your best bet is to wash it by hand in hot soapy water and carefully dry it with a clean towel after each use.

 - Grind from large to small die.
-If you need an extra-fine grind for certain types of sausages, make sure to grind your meat twice, chilling it again between batches: Once through a larger 1/4-inch die, then a second time through the smaller die.
-This will help prevent smearing, will give you a more even grind, and a better textured sausage in the end
+If you need an extra-fine grind for certain types of sausages, make sure to grind your meat twice, chilling it again between batches: once through a larger, quarter-inch die, then a second time through the smaller die.
+This will help prevent smearing and will give you a more even grind and a better-textured sausage in the end.

 - Salt meat for sausages before grinding, and meat for burgers after forming your burgers.
-When you add the salt to your meat has a huge impact on the finished texture.
-When added before grinding and mixing, it dissolves some of the proteins, allowing them to crosslink more easily into a tight matrix, and leading to a springier, sausage-like texture—great for kielbasa, but not as delightful in a burger.
+When you add the salt to your meat, it has a huge impact on the finished texture.
+When added before grinding and mixing, it dissolves some of the proteins, allowing them to cross-link more easily into a tight matrix, leading to a springier, sausage-like texture—great for kielbasa, but not as delightful in a burger.

 A Final Quick Tip

-After you're done grinding, before you take the grinder apart or move the bowl at all, take a couple wadded-up paper towels and pass them through the grinder just like you are grinding meat.
+After you're done grinding, before you take the grinder apart or move the bowl at all, take a couple of wadded-up paper towels and pass them through the grinder, just like you're grinding meat.
 They won't come out the other end, but they will push out any stray bits of meat that have managed to stay behind, as well as help clean out the inside of the feed tube and shaft.
-Better yield and easier clean-up result.
+Better yield and easier cleanup are the result.